-The responsibilities for managing an audit program should be assigned to one or more individuals with a general understanding of audit principles, of the competence of auditors and the application of audit techniques.
+The responsibilities for managing an audit program should be assigned to one or more individuals with a general understanding of audit principles, the competence of auditors, and the application of audit techniques.
 They should have management skills, as well as, technical and business understanding relevant to the activities to be audited.
 Those assigned responsibility for managing the audit program should:

 - Establish the objectives and extent of the audit program

 - Establish the responsibilities and procedures, and ensure that resources are provided

 - Ensure the implementation of the audit program

 - Ensure the appropriate audit program records are maintained

 - Monitor, review and improve the audit program

 - Financial resources necessary to develop, implement, manage and improve audit activities

 - Audit techniques